Babe Ruth - Ruth, George Herman

 This particular incident occurred in 1976 prior to the 22nd Bermuda Bowl in 1976 at Monte Carlo, Monaco.

+This is a .pdf file and will be automatically opened by your browser.
 This conventional method originated in Norway, but it is unknown by whom.
-As far as possible the content of the web page has been maintained to the original and the formatting as well.
+As far as possible the content of the .pdf file has been maintained to the original and the formatting as well.
 We hope that we have done the author justice by keeping his concept clear and understandable for the fellow bridge player.
 If the author would like to make any corrections, introduce him/herself, then we would absolutely credit this person with the authorship.
 We are also certain that this is but a part of a complete bidding system, which is also unknown to us.
-This is in a .pdf file format, which, depending on your browser, will be automatically downloaded to your computer and opened with Adobe Acrobat or opened automatically by your browser.
 Any visitor having knowledge of this conventional method is requested to email us with additional information.

 Slang: A colloquialism used in bridge tournaments to refer to a photocopy or raw scores, but not matchpoints, made available to players a few minutes after the end of a session or the machine used to produce it.

-Burn's Law of Total Trumps - Burn;s Laws
+Burn's Law of Total Trumps - Burn's Laws - Off Line

 Mr. David Burn of London, England, has studied the expert wisdom of the experts, and concluded that the limitations of application suggest a possibly different approach, or definition, or a different, even contradictory one-liner definition.
 A few of such witticisms are presented below.